wp-plugins/envato-items/readme.txt

 Note: Your server must support the php `file_get_contents()` function.

 == Changelog ==

+= 1.3 =
+* GENERAL: Renamed the plugin in order to comply with Envato's terms of service
+* GENERAL: Fixed the readme.txt file

 = 1.2 =
 * UI: Moved CSS style to separate file